qunen/weather-dashboard/README.md

 MariaDB or Docker
 ```
 ### Setup Database
-First navigate to `./backend` directory.
+First navigate to `./backend` directory and install packages.
 ```
 cd ./backend
+npm ci
 ```
 Then, create a `.env` file using `.env.example` and change the MariaDB config to the one you will be using.
 Leave the variable `MARIADB_DATABASE` unchange.